N.Y. Mets-Philadelphia Runs

 Recommended Video:

-Phillies second.
+Phillies sixth.
 J.T.
-Realmuto lines out to shortstop to Luis Guillorme.
-Jean Segura homers to left field.
-Didi Gregorius grounds out to shallow infield, J.D.
-Davis to Pete Alonso.
-Phil Gosselin called out on strikes.
+Realmuto doubles to shallow left field.
+Didi Gregorius flies out to left center field to Brandon Nimmo.
+Alec Bohm doubles.
+J.T.
+Realmuto scores.
+Andrew McCutchen homers to left field.
+Alec Bohm scores.
+Andrew Knapp grounds out to shallow infield, J.D.
+Davis to Dominic Smith.
+Scott Kingery grounds out to shortstop, Andres Gimenez to Dominic Smith.